-Similarities: Please note that many of the functions are similar to those used for a sorted singly-linked list, which will be discussed in lecture starting on 11/23.
+Similarities: Please note that many of the functions are similar to those used for a sorted singly-linked list, which was discussed in lecture 12.
 In particular:

 - The findNode() and printList() functions are virtually identical. - The addNode() and delNode() functions are similar-the presence of an additional pointer in each node makes the functions slightly more complicated, but also makes it easier to identify the nodes before and after the one being added or deleted.